Top C# Interview Questions

 C#RecordClassStruct

-- Struct: For small, immutable data with value semantics.
+- Record: For immutable data with value semantics. - Class: For complex objects with reference semantics. - Struct: For small, immutable data with value semantics.
+Example:

 record R(string Name);